jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 18-09-2025` - build markup for the main list page of jobs - simulated for no job situations added `list-empty.php`
 + `COMPLETED: 18-09-2025` - Decided to use register form for the landing page.
 Add to it, a link to login form. `index.php`
 + `COMPLETED: 18-09-2025` - finish `.body---add--job` styles

-+ `TODO:` - move header styles to `header.scss`
++ `COMPLETED: 19-09-2025` - move header styles to `header.scss`
-+ `TODO:` - move footer styles to `footer.scss`
++ `COMPLETED: 19-09-2025` - move footer styles to `footer.scss`
++ `COMPLETED: 19-09-2025` - Add some simulated form validation to the login and register pages

-+ `TODO:` - Finish styling the login and register pages
++ `COMPLETED: 19-09-2025` - Finish styling the login and register pages
-+ `TODO:` - body---job--details styles
++ `COMPLETED: 19-09-2025` - body---job--details styles
++ `COMPLETED: 19-09-2025` - Build `stats-modal.php` page - increase font size, make more visible.
-+ `TODO:` - style .body---job--stats
++ `COMPLETED: 19-09-2025` - style .body---job--stats
++ `COMPLETED: 19-09-2025` - Not all form validation errors are showing - e.g. password validation on registration for passwords less than 6 characters
+  + `COMPLETED: 19-09-2025` - Standard border: red  - Validated border: green:  focused border: blue - `border: solid 1px color;`
++ `COMPLETED: 19-09-2025` - Build `stats-modal.php` template file/page
++ `COMPLETED: 19-09-2025` - Build `add-job-form.php` template file/page

++ `TODO:` - Implement modal areas for `job-details.php`,`add-job-form.php`, `stats-modal.php`,`how-to.php`.
++ `TODO:` - modal styles
 + `TODO:` -  style "how to use" page
-+ `TODO:` - Add some simulated form validation to the login and register pages
-+ `TODO:` - modal styles
-  + `TODO:` - Not all form validation errors are showing - e.g. password validation on registration for passwords less than 6 characters

-  + `TODO:` - Standard border: red  - Validated border: green:  focused border: blue - `border: solid 1px color;`
 + `TODO:` - Implement Edit functionality for `job-details.php`.
-  + `TODO:` - Edit button will switch fields to an editable state where values can be changed.
+  1. `TODO:` - Edit button will switch fields to an editable state where values can be changed.
+  2. `TODO:` - `button---job--edit` - Change text content from "Edit" to Saved" when  button is clicked.
-            - At this point, the edit button text content will change from "Edit" to "Save"
+  3. `TODO:`  At this point, the edit button text content will change from "Edit" to "Save"
-            - Save button will save the changes to the database and change text content back to "Edit"
+  4. `TODO:`  Save button will save the changes to the database and change text content back to "Edit"
-            - "Tooltip" activated to show the user that the changes have been saved!
+  5. `TODO:`  "Tooltip" activated to show the user that the changes have been saved!
 + `TODO:` - Persist the changes to checkboxes and table cell backgrounds
-+ `TODO:` - reduce lines of code in Sass files where possible
++ `TODO:` - Reduce lines of code in Sass files where possible
-+ `TODO:` - Build `stats-modal.php` page - increase font size, make more visible.
   + `TODO:` - May need to fill table with classes to get the desired effect.
-+ `TODO:` - Build `stats-modal.php` template file/page
-+ `TODO:` - Build `add-job-form.php` template file/page
-+ `TODO:` - Add responsiveness to Job list table - `list.php`
++ `TODO:` - Add responsiveness to Job list table - `list.php` and `list-empty.php`
 + `TODO:` - Actions column - `list.php`  Might be useful as a mechanism to edit job profiles
-+ `TODO:` - `button---job--edit` - Change text content from "Edit" to Saved" when  button is clicked.
+  + `TODO:` - Consider Deleting Actions Column
 + `TODO:` - `motivation---message`- load a different message as its text content whenever the user loads the page.
 + `TODO:` - Add a favicon
 + `TODO:` - Swap out mini logo in `top---banner--container`